thingsiplay/yt-dlp-lemon/README.md

 There are also bunch of additional meta, thumbnail images and extra files to each video.
 Option `-d` will download these video descriptions and other metadata as separate files.
-Note the video file in this examaple has the ".webm" extension.
+Note the video file in this example has the ".webm" extension.

 ```bash
 ytdl -I -m 160 -d https://youtu.be/jNQXAC9IVRw
 ```

-We can also instead embed these metadata, thumbnail image and subtitles into the actual video file.
-Media players can then display and interact with those elements.
-Note the video file in this example has the ".mkv" extension now.
+Metadata, thumbnail image, subtitles and more can be embed into the actual video file with `-e` .
+Media players can display or interact with those elements.
+Not all container formats support all of these extras, so ".mkv" will be used automatically:

 ```bash
 ytdl -I -m 160 -e https://youtu.be/jNQXAC9IVRw